Age: 24, Years running: 8, Hometown: Brooklyn, NY, Favorite product: HELIOS

 If you had to be named after one of the 50 states, which would it be?

-New Jersey because I love pork roll, I'm underrated, I don't pump my own gas, I have more race horses than Kentucky, I have the most diners in the world, and I'm a peninsula.
-Well actually, only 2 of these things are true of me, but I still love my home state.
+New Jersey because I'm underrated, I love pork roll, I don't pump my own gas, I have more race horses than Kentucky, I have the most diners in the world, and I'm a peninsula.

 What did you have for lunch yesterday?